 How Do Benzodiazepines Affect the Body?

-GABA is available for purchase as a natural supplement but is usually ineffective because of the presence of toxic elements that impair the body’s ability to utilize it.
-Alternative to Meds Center has developed methods that can restore neurochemistry by removal of this toxic load.
-This will better enable the body to utilize such natural substances as GABA, and certain others, while the body begins to normalize its neurochemistry.
-These and other methods significantly help our clients to comfortably reduce anxiety medication.
-With proper support, one does not have to decide between continuing medication and suffering continuing symptoms of anxiety.
+GABA is available for purchase as a natural supplement.
+However, GABA can be rendered ineffective because of the presence of toxic elements that impair the body’s ability to use it.
+Alternative to Meds Center programs are designed to remove this toxic load to enable the body to utilize natural substances like GABA, and others, to normalize neurochemistry.
+Restoring neurochemistry by cleaning out toxins typically decreases anxiety and other symptoms.
+This significant marker informs us when we can begin to help our clients to comfortably reduce anxiety medication.
+Given proper support, one does not have to decide between continuing medication or continuing symptoms.

 How Does Benzodiazepine Tolerance and Dependence Develop?

-Despite the enormous profits of the pharmaceutical industry, prescribers have been strongly cautioned by regulatory bodies to restrict the dosage levels and the length of time a patient is prescribed these drugs.
-Also, doctors are advised to carefully monitor the patient in person before refills can be given for anti-anxiety drugs.
+Despite the enormous popularity of benzodiazepines, prescribers have been strongly cautioned by regulatory bodies to restrict the dosage levels and the length of time a patient is prescribed these drugs.
+Also, doctors are advised to carefully monitor the patient – in person – before refills can be given for anti-anxiety drugs.

 After as little as two to four weeks, tolerance can begin to develop.
 Tolerance occurs when the body begins to adapt to the presence of the drug.
 After establishing a degree of tolerance, stopping or reducing the drug can be expected to produce withdrawal symptoms.